-The Rancho Santa Margarita 2023-2024 Annual Action Plan serves as the City's application to the U.S. Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG) funds.
-It also identifies the City's activities to address community needs identified in the City's Consolidated Plan.
+The Rancho Santa Margarita 2024-2025 Annual Action Plan serves as the City's application to the U.S. Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG) funds.
+It also identifies the City's activities to address community needs, which are identified in the City's Consolidated Plan.
 The Consolidated Plan is a five-year strategic plan that identifies and prioritizes housing and community needs, lists programs and activities to address needs, and establishes five-year goals.
 The City Council approved the current 2020-2024 Consolidated Plan in May 2020.

-HUD has notified the City it will receive \$216,552 in Fiscal Year (FY) 2023-2024 CDBG funds.
-The FY 2023-2024 Fiscal Year begins July 1, 2023, and ends June 30, 2024.
+HUD has notified the City that it will receive \$208,305 in FY 2024-2025 CDBG funds.
+An additional \$19,547 in prior year funds is also available for programming.
+FY 2024-2025 begins July 1, 2024, and ends June 30, 2025.